MicrosoftDocs/powerbi-docs/articles/powerbi-service-how-should-i-share-my-dashboard.md

 ## Collaborate on a dashboard in a group
 Groups in Power BI are built on Office 365 groups.
 Think of a group as a workspace where you and your colleagues can collaborate together on your Power BI dashboards and reports.
 When you're a member of a group, you can create a dashboard in the group workspace.
 Everyone in the group can view, interact with, and edit the dashboard and its reports.
 They have the same permission you have.

 If you just want to share a finished dashboard with colleagues, don't add those colleagues to the group.
-Instead, [share the dashboard](powerbi-service-how-should-i-share-my-dashboard.md#share-a-dashboard-with-colleagues-and-others) with them, or [create a content pack](powerbi-service-how-should-i-share-my-dashboard.md#create-a-content-pack-and-publish-it) and publish it.
+Instead, [share the dashboard](powerbi-service-how-should-i-share-my-dashboard.md#share-a-dashboard-with-colleagues-and-others) with them, or [create an organizational content pack](powerbi-service-how-should-i-share-my-dashboard.md##create-an-organizational-content-pack-and-publish-it) and publish it.

 To use groups in Power BI, you and your colleagues need a Power BI Pro license.
 More about [creating groups in Power BI](powerbi-service-create-a-group-in-power-bi.md).